conmas/site/_posts/2014-08-04-facebook-forever.md

 ![A stylized photograph of Mark Zuckerberg holding a microphone and speaking.](/assets/zuckerberg-microphone.jpg)

-## Part 2: growing mobile features to include everything
+## Growing mobile features to include everything

 Like many mobile giants, Facebook wants to be an integral part of as many of your mobile experiences as possible.
 They’re looking to increase their presence on your phone not only through strategic acquisitions and conglomeration, but also by reducing the number of apps you need to accomplish any task.
 Facebook is looking to increase the functionality and usefulness of their mobile offerings so that users will need fewer and fewer icons on their home screens—and the remaining icons are made by Facebook.